miker704/Strife/patches2.md

     - Created Confirm Friendship Delete modal to confirm deleting a friend when clicking remove friend in friendship options modal.
     - Created Confirm Friendship Delete modal styles.
     - Created Confirm Friendship Delete modal connect container.
+    - Removed the old delete friendship modal for deleting a friend when clicking delete friend in friendship options modal in favor of using a callback state function to close the modal and activate the confirm friendship delete modal to appear.